We tried to cheat at HQ and we still lost

 The game HQ Trivia (for both iOS and Android) has been exploding in popularity since its debut in the fall of last year.
 Here's why: You can win real money.

 You play the livestreaming trivia game on your phone.
-It kicks off every day at 3 p.m.
-ET and again at 9 p.m.
-ET.
+It kicks off every day at noon PT and again at 6 p.m.
+PT.

 Having never won a game, we were going to cheat by using HQuack, a new website developed by software engineer Jake Mor, which -- according to the site -- supposedly predicts HQ answers with 82 percent reliability.